 These patterns become addictive and tie up all of our energy in cyclical events that keep us feeling disconnected from our highest self.
 This is the number one way we keep ourselves from having the things in life that would bring us the most joy and fulfillment.

 The way out of these patterns and low frequency feelings is a connection with people, experiences, and beliefs that are high frequency and that elicit feelings of joy, happiness, empowerment, and enlightenment.

 Want a tribe of friends who are high vibing?

-Sign up for The Frequency Cleanse, and get access to my inner circle group for life.
+Sign up for The Soul Frequency Experience and get access to my inner circle group for life.
 This is an awesome group of people whom I adore.
 They are exuding joy and positivity all gathered together in our Facebook group.
 It is where I share all of my latest findings and insider tips.
 Come hang out with us!